anurudhojha98/Helio-App-Demo-/README.md

-2. create database "heleo-dev" //i have create connection in db with "root" password. you can change it from config file of the project.
+2. create database "heleo-dev" //i have created connection in db with "root" password. you can change it from config file of the project.